CGS PROTOCOLS, REQUIREMENTS & GUIDELINES

 · Member Meetings shall be held monthly except in December and include a social and/or networking portion, educational/speaker portion and a CGS business portion.
 All members will be invited to participate in an annual trade show meeting and may, at their discretion, and in coordination with the CGS Community Relations Director, host a meeting or property showcase.
 Members may propose items for the monthly meeting agenda at least one (1) day prior by communicating with the CGS President.

-· Officer Meetings shall be held periodically as needed.
+· Officer Meetings shall be held periodically as needed, typically one week before the Monthly meeting.

 Be an ambassador for CGS by informing, educating and networking with the public (especially local businesses) at every opportunity about the CGS as an organization of professional concierges representing the greater Seattle area.
 Encourage them to reach out to the CGS president.
 Let them know about our website which is www.conciergeguildofseattle.com .